wp-statistics/wp-statistics/readme.txt

 == Upgrade Notice ==
 = 12.5.3 =
+Please consider that after updating, you will probably see some changes in Hits.
+The reason is that we have better-recognized crawlers and robots to get more accurate statistics for you.

 If the cache option is enabled in your WordPress, you should make sure the below endpoint registered in your WordPress. http://yourwebsite.com/wp-json/wpstatistics/v1